Creating custom themes

 Press OK and restart Audacity.

-To update an existing theme to work with a new version, you'll need to pull the latest master
+To update an existing theme to work with a new version, you'll need to pull the latest master from the audacity/audacity repo.

 Once you have updated your fork, simply build Audacity again and export the ImageCache.png again (steps 8-11).